invana/crawlerflow/README.md

-# web-scout
+# Web-Crawler

-A micro-framework to crawl the web pages - blogs/rss.
+A micro-framework to crawl the web pages.
 You can literally define what sites you want to crawl through and even configure the type of data you want to crawl and gather.
+The scripts can cache as well as dave the data into database.

+Currently Supported databases:

+- Elasticsearch
+- MongoDB

 ## Install